Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Problems, assumptions and main results

-are assumed to be indentical for all minor agents.
-We are seeking a type of equilibrium solution widely used in game theory setting called Nash equilibrium. \begin{definition} We call a set of admissible strategies $\{u^i,0\le i\le N\}$ a Nash equilibrium for $(N+1)$ agents, if $u^i$ is optimal for the $i$-th agent given the other agents's strategies $\{u^j,j\neq i\}$.
+We assume that $\{\xi^i,\ 0\le i\le N\}$ are square integrable, independent, identically distributed and independent of all Brownian motions.
+We first give the definition of Nash equilibrium for stochastic dynamic game \eqref{pr_1}-\eqref{pr_4}. \begin{definition} We call a set of admissible strategies $\{u^i,\ 0\le i\le N\}$ a Nash equilibrium for $(N+1)$ agents, if for any $0\le i\le N$, $u^i$ is optimal for the $i$-th agent given the other agents's strategies $\{u^j,j\neq i\}$.
 In other words,

-Given $\epsilon>0$, we call a set of admissible strategies $\{u^i,0\le i\le N\}$ an $\epsilon$-Nash equilibrium, if
+Given $\epsilon>0$, we call a set of admissible strategies $\{u^i,\ 0\le i\le N\}$ an $\epsilon$-Nash equilibrium, if

 \end{definition}

 One of the main problems of our paper is stated as follows.

 \begin{problem} Find an $\epsilon$-Nash equilibrium for MFGs with a major and $N$ minor agents. \end{problem}